Soldat-Ryan/Personal-Configuration/README.md

 # Personal-Configuration
-iTerm, starship, zsh, and so on
+iTerm, starship, zsh, zim, and so on

 ## iTerm2
 In ~/Library/Application\ Support/iTerm2/Scripts/AutoLaunch Directory :